melvinlee/lambda-control-plane-python/README.md

 # AWS-Py-Control-Plane

-FaaS control plane to start/stop EC2
+FaaS control plane to start/stop EC2 and set autoscaling instance size.
+See `serverless.yml` example how to hook up event trigger for each function.

 ## Setup